sanjeevkomma/DevOps/Kubernetes.md

 * Each POD has its own IP Address
 * Load will be distributed among all the PODs using load balancer
 * In Kubernetes, service provides external interface to applications which are running inside Pods
+* POD is wrapper for set of Containers.
+Each POD has its own IP Address, Label, Annotation etc

 # Features
 * Auto scaling --- can scale up / down the containers